 affect the rights of the Students pursuant to the License, which shall continue on

-the terms set out in Schedule “E”.
-For clarity, in addition to the terms of the
+the terms set out in Schedule "E".
+For clarity, in addition to the tem1s of the

-License the Parties agree that access to the roof by SAC shall be subject to the “Green Roof Garden Operational Policy”, attached as Schedule ”F” hereto.
+License the Parties agree that access to the roof by SAC shall be subject to the

+"Green Roof Garden Operational Policy", attached as Schedule "F" hereto.
 Such